-An important landmirk in the history of molecular spectroscopy was the revival of Brillouin scattering experiments in the 1960's.
-After the initial presentation of the theory of light Scattering from thermal phonons by Brillouin in 1922 (Russian literature refers to it as the Mandelshtam-Brillowin theory) and the subsequent experimental verification by Gross (1930) not much progress was made in this field. .
-This was mainly because of the severe limitations on the equipment available for high resolution (about 10) spectroscopy and the unavailability of highly monochromatic sources.
+An important landmark in the history of molecular spectroscopy was the revival of Brillouin scattering experiments in the 1960's.
+After the initial presentation of the theory of light scattering from thermal phonons by Brillouin in 1922 (Russian literature refers to it as the Mandelshtam-Brillouin theory) and the subsequent experimental verification by Gross (1930), not much progress was made in this field.
+This was mainly because of the severe limitations on the equipment available for high resolution (about $10^8$ ) spectroscopy and the unavailability of highly monochromatic sources.
 However, working with the available equipment, Krishnan (1955) clearly demonstrated the value of Brillouin scattering as a probe to the dynamical behaviour of solids.
-The advent of lasers in 1960 provided an ideal light source for, Brillouin scattering experiments because of their high monochromaticity, power and directivity.
-At the same time, refinements in interferometers and detectors were made, thus making it possible to obtain very high resolutions which is essential for Brillouinspectroscopy.
+The advent of lasers in 1960 provided an ideal light source for Brillouin scattering experiments because of their high monochromaticity, power and directivity.
+At the same time, refinements in interferometers and detectors were made, thus making it possible to obtain very high resolutions which is essential for Brillouin spectroscopy.

-The Brillouin spectrum of light scattered from thermal phonons contains, in its shift, the phase velocity of sound and, in its linewidth, the accustic absorption.
+The Brillouin spectrum of light scattered from thermal phonons contains, in its shift, the phase velocity of sound and, in its linewidth, the acoustic absorption.
 The sound velocities in solids are then used to calculate the elastic constants of a crystal if its orientation is known.
-Brillouin scattering is now a well-established technique to study gases (see, e.g., Rawson et al. 1965; Greytak and Benedek 1966).

-Itquids (see, e.g., Chiao and Stoicheff, 1964, Fleury and Boom 1969; Clouter et al, 1973, 1975) and solids (see, e.g., Benedek and Fritsch 1966; Shapiro at al; 1966).
-The theory of light scattering.
-From themail fluctuations in transparent media is extensively referenced by Rytov (1969) and Fabelinski (1963, 1968).
-An excellent introduction to Brillouin scattering in solids and a review of the theory and experiments on solids have been given by Quate et al, (1965).
-Smith (1971), Cummins and Schem (1972), and Hayes (1975).
-Borcherds (1973), gives an introduction to and a simplified theory of Brillouin scattering in cubic crystals, whereas Benedek and Fritsch (1965), and born and Huang (1954) deal thoroughly with the Scattering cross-scettions in the same.
+Brillouin scattering is now a well-established technique to study gases (see, e.g., Rawson et al. 1966; Greytak and Benedek 1966), liquids (see, e.g., Chiao and Stoicheff 1964, Fleury and Boon 1969; Clouter et al. 1973, 1975) and solids (see, e.g., Benedek and Fritsch 1966; Shapiro et al. 1966).
+The theory of light scattering from thermal fluctuations in transparent media is extensively referenced by Rytov (1958) and Fabelinskii (1963, 1968).
+An excellent introduction to Brillouin scattering in solids and a review of the theory and experiments on solids have been given by Quate et al. (1965), Smith (1971), Cummins and Schoen (1972), and Hayes (1975).
+Borcherds (1973) gives an introduction to and a simplified theory of Brillouin scattering in cubic crystals, whereas Benedek and Fritsch (1966) and Born and Huang (1954) deal thoroughly with the scattering cross-sections in the same.

-A sensitive test of lattice dynamical theories and of the validity of various intermolecular potentials, requires an accurate involvege of the elastic constants.
+A sensitive test of lattice dynamical theories and of the validity of various intermolecular potentials requires an accurate knowledge of the elastic constants.
 A traditional method for determining elastic constants involves using ultrasonic techniques.
 If the melting point of a particular crystal material is well above room temperature, it can be cut and oriented and then the acoustic velocities in specific crystal directions can be measured by ultrasonic techniques.
-This yields, quite reliable adiabatic elastic constants, adiabatic modulii and elastic anisotropy.
-However, at comparatively low triple point temperatures, it is difficult to grow, maintain, cut and orient large crystal Specimens, particularly, when it is necessary to bond them to ultrasonic transducers.
+This yields quite reliable adiabatic elastic constants, adiabatic modulii and elastic anisotropy.
+However, at comparatively low triple point temperatures, it is difficult to grow, maintain, cut and orient large crystal specimens, particularly when it is necessary to bond them to ultrasonic transducers.
 Thus, in such cases, only polycrystalline samples can be used, thereby losing important information regarding the anisotropy and elastic constants of single crystals.